 When defining a column, you must set its data type as one of the following:

 - String columns can contain any string as its cells’ values.
+The maximum number of allowed characters is 768.

 - Number means the column’s values must be any rational number.